 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rati dual f ing (H ium /L ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Driver distracted by misbehaviour or illness in car The establishment will ensure that: - 0 young people who are likely to present challenging behaviour are appropriately supervised by staff who are aware of and capable of handling their behaviour volunteer drivers are informed beforehand of any individuals who might present challenging or difficult behaviour, and are considered sufficiently capable of dealing safely and appropriately with any disruptive behaviour • a second adult accompanies the main driver on long journeys, or with young people who might be disruptive, in order to maintain good order, ensure young people keep seat belts on, and attend to any needs • the Visit Leader will place groups of young people together who get along well, thus minimising the risk of disruption and conflict young people are briefed beforehand regarding required conduct/behaviour young people are briefed not to open vehicle windows without permission, and not to place hands/heads out of open windows young people are briefed not to throw anything inside or from the vehicle, or to make signs to passing road users • the driver will be informed of any significant medical conditions (including propensity for travel sickness) and relevant medication carried • any travel sickness equipment is provided young people are briefed not to eat or drink The school/establishment will instruct drivers: if breakdown or accident occurs, to evacuate all passengers away from passenger side of vehicle to safe resting place (beyond side barrier if possible), if break is not near black to be the structure of the structure if above is not possible, to instruct passengers to sit on side of vehicle furthest from moving traffic and remain wearing seat belts Ensure that Traffic Patrol officers are informed to place blue or amber flashing hazard lights between the vehicle and approaching traffic as soon as possible
+Rat idual F ing (H lium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Driver distracted by misbehaviour or illness in car The establishment will ensure that: - young people who are likely to present challenging behaviour are appropriately supervised by staff who are aware of and capable of handling their behaviour volunteer drivers are informed beforehand of any individuals who might present challenging or difficult behaviour, and are considered sufficiently capable of dealing safely and appropriately with any disruptive behaviour 0 a second adult accompanies the main driver on long journeys, or with young people who might be disruptive, in order to maintain good order, ensure young people keep seat belts on, and attend to any needs the Visit Leader will place groups of young people together who get along well, thus minimising the risk of disruption and conflict young people are briefed beforehand regarding required conduct/behaviour young people are briefed not to open vehicle windows without permission, and not to place hands/heads out of open windows young people are briefed not to throw anything inside or from the vehicle, or to make signs to passing road users the driver will be informed of any significant medical conditions (including propensity for travel sickness) and relevant medication carried any travel sickness equipment is provided young people are briefed not to eat or drink The school/establishment will instruct drivers: if breakdown or accident occurs, to evacuate all passengers away from passenger side of vehicle to safe resting place (beyond side barrier if possible), if above is not possible, to instruct passengers to sit on side of vehicle furthest from moving traffic and remain wearing seat belts Ensure that Traffic Patrol officers are informed to place blue or amber flashing hazard lights between the vehicle and approaching traffic as soon as possible